libxsmm/libxsmm/README.md

 void libxsmm_set_target_arch(const char* arch);
 ```

+### Getting and Setting the Verbosity
-The [Verbose Mode](#verbose-mode) (level of verbosity) can be controlled using the C or Fortran API, and there is an environment variable which corresponds `libxsmm_set_verbosity` (LIBXSMM_VERBOSE).
+The [Verbose Mode](#verbose-mode) (level of verbosity) can be controlled using the C or Fortran API, and there is an environment variable which corresponds to `libxsmm_set_verbosity` (LIBXSMM_VERBOSE).

 ```C
 int libxsmm_get_verbosity(void);
 void libxsmm_set_verbosity(int level);
 ```

+### Timer Facility
 Due to the performance oriented nature of LIBXSMM, timer-related functionality is available for the C and Fortran interface.
 This is used for instance by the code samples, which measure the duration of executing various code regions.
-Both "tick" function (`libxsmm_timer_[x]tick`) are based on monotonic timer sources, which use a platform-specific resolution.
-The xtick-counter attempts to directly rely on the time stamp counter instruction (RDTSC), but it is not necessarily measuring CPU cycles due to a varying CPU clock speed (Turbo Boost), different clock domains depending on the instructions executed, and other reasons (out of scope).
+Both "tick" functions (`libxsmm_timer_[x]tick`) are based on monotonic timer sources, which use a platform-specific resolution.
+The xtick-counter attempts to directly rely on the time stamp counter instruction (RDTSC), but it is not necessarily counting real CPU cycles due to varying CPU clock speed (Turbo Boost), different clock domains (e.g., depending on the instructions executed), and other reasons (which are out of scope in this context).
 **NOTE**: `libxsmm_timer_xtick` is not directly suitable for `libxsmm_timer_duration` (seconds).

 ```C